-For this OrthoFeet shoes review, we hunted the website for deals.
+For this OrthoFeet shoes review, I hunted the website for deals.
 There is currently a 25% off Summer Sale that is automatically applied, so no need to enter an OrthoFeet promo code.
 Keep in mind this cannot be combined with another OrthoFeet discount code.

 Where to Buy OrthoFeet Shoes